Elementary Social Data Science

 - Type of assessment details

-- Exam form Portfolio exam written individually.
+- Portfolio exam written in groups.
 The portfolio consists of revisions to the earlier assignments that have been handed in and must be submitted by the end of the course.
 The final grade results from the combined assessment of the three assignments.

 - All aids allowed